Mr. Hito

 Katsuji Adachi (安達勝治, Adachi Katsuji) (April 25, 1942 – April 21, 2010), better known as Mr. Hito, was a Japanese professional wrestler who competed in North American and Japanese regional promotions from the 1950s until the mid-1980s.
 Most notably, he was the tag team partner of Mr. Moto (who was one of the earliest Japanese "heels") while wrestling in National Wrestling Alliance regional territories during the late 1950s.

 He is perhaps best known for his work in Stu Hart's Stampede Wrestling, where he won multiple championship titles.
 He is also highly regarded by Bret Hart as his most significant trainer alongside Kazuo Sakurada (a.k.a.
 Mr. Sakurada), who he trained with extensively in Stu Hart's "Dungeon."

 Sumo wrestling career

 Katsuji Adachi debuted in sumo wrestling in 1956 at the age of 14.
-He was part of the Dewanoumi stable under the shikona Naniwakai.
+He was part of the Dewanoumi stable under the shikona Naniwaumi.
 His highest rank was Makushita 17.
 He retired from sumo in January 1967.